Phonics Blog

 Phonics Literacy Success

-Ben hated school because of a lack of phonics literacy.
+Ben hated school because he couldn't master phonics.
 He was a tall 9-year-old who couldn't read beyond the level of a five year old.

 Ben was referred to me because he was refusing to go to school.
-Not only was Ben in floods of tears every morning but so was his mother.
-She worked in a well-paid position as a lecturer at a tertiary institution in a large city.
+Not only was he in floods of tears every morning but so was his mother.
+She worked as a highly respected lecturer at a tertiary institution in a large city.
 She was a focused and empathetic mother who had tried everything to help her child, except phonics.

 Before I saw Ben on the first day of his appointment with me, I heard him.
 He was screaming with fear at the thought of once again being confronted with print and failing.
 He shook from head to toe, couldn’t make eye contact and refused to come inside.